vrootz/ep3-bs/README.md

 <ul>
   <li><b>searchform.html</b>: The HTML file only contains an input field with which you can read out the information for which the UID is used.
 Simply enter the current UID and press the Submit button.</li><br>
-  <li><b>search.php</b>: The connection data of the database used must be entered in the search.php file before use in order to be able to read and replace the files.
+  <li><b>search.php</b>: The connection data of the database used must be entered in the search.php file before use in order to be able to read the files.
 If the UID is available, all data records from the tables <b>bs_bookings, bs_users, bs_users_meta</b> will be output.<br>Now you have the option of replacing the current UID with a new UID.
 Simply enter the new UID in the input field and press Submit.</li><br>
-  <li><b>replace.php</b>: The individual steps, including the old extract of the data, the replace query and the extract of the new data, are then listed in the replace.php.
-If an excerpt is empty then there are no records.</li><br>
+  <li><b>replace.php</b>: The connection data of the database used must also be entered in replace.php before use in order to be able to read and replace the files.
+In addition, the individual steps including the old extract of the data, the replace query and the extract of the new data.
+If an excerpt is output with no content, then there are no records.</li><br>
   <li>I do not recommend placing the three files in the <b>/</b> (root) directory but in an area that is protected, for example, by a .htaccess file and protected by a login or only from certain IP addresses can be reached from.</li>
 </ul><br>